edouardkoehn/edouardkoehn.github.io/content/blog/1_Idiap/index.md

 ![Channel Images](channels.png)

-By comparing the performance of these models on a specific task, we extrapolated the importance of each input channel for that task.
+By comparing the performance of these models on a specific tasks, we extrapolated the importance of each input channel for that task.

 ### <ins>References</ins>
 - [C. Verzat, J. Harley, R. Patani, and R. Luisier, “Image-based deep learning reveals the responses of human motor neurons to stress and VCP-related ALS”](https://onlinelibrary.wiley.com/doi/pdf/10.1111/nan.12770)